 Export Project As Shell

 Export Project As Shell behaves differently for the enterprise and non-enterprise versions:

-- Enterprise version: Once the developer exports a project as Shell to EDN, they will be prompted to enter the publishing information as mentioned in the following section.
+Enterprise version: Once the developer exports a project as Shell to EDN, they will be prompted to enter the publishing information, see artifact features for more information.
 The EDN Admin has to approve or reject the Shell as with any other Artifact.
 Once approved, developers can select the Shell when creating new projects.

 Template Bundle Publishing

 Template Bundle can be created from the Project Workspace using from the Template Bundles tab.
 Publishing Template Bundles process is different for the enterprise and non-enterprise versions: